Gradient Flows for Regularized Stochastic Control Problems: Introduction

+In what follows we write $(X(\nu),Y(\nu),Z(\nu))=(X,Y,Z)$ if the dependence on $\nu$ is clear from the context.
+Notice that \eqref{eq mfsgd 2} is a decoupled FBSDE system in the sense that at any $s\geq 0$ the forward process $(X_{s,t}(\nu))_{t\in [0,T]}$ doesn't depend on $(Y_{s,t}(\nu))_{t\in [0,T]}$ or $(Z_{s,t}(\nu))_{t\in [0,T]}$ directly, only through the control $\nu_{s,\cdot}$.
+The implication of this decoupling becomes clear when one considers an explicit time discretisation of~\eqref{eq mfsgd}, as we shall describe below, or an implicit time discretisation of~\eqref{eq mfsgd}, which would correspond to a modified method of successive approximations (MSA) algorithm, see e.g.~\cite{kerimkulov2021modified}.

+The gradient flow, together with probabilistic numerical methods, provides a basis for a new class of algorithms for solving data-dependent stochastic control problems in high dimensions.
+Indeed, the system \eqref{eq mfsgd}--\eqref{eq mfsgd 2} can be used to design a complete algorithm as follows.
+First one could approximate \eqref{eq mfsgd} by a discrete time particle system, say $(\theta^i_{s_k,t})_k $ for $i=1,\ldots, N$.
+Given $\theta^i_{s_k,t} $ for $i=1,\ldots, N$ one computes $(\nu_{s_k,t}^N)_k$ where $\nu_{s_k,t}^N= \frac{1}{N}\sum_{i=1}^N\delta_{\theta^i_{s_k,t} }$.
+At the next step one would then solve forward process $(X_{s_k,t}(\nu_{s_k,\cdot}^N))_k$ on $[0,T]$ and then ``back-propagate'' $(Y_{s_k,t}(\nu_{s_k,\cdot}^N))_k$ on $[0,T]$.
+Finally one would update the gradient term.
+At this point one can obtain the next value of the particle system approximating the control: $\theta^i_{s_{k+1},t}$.
+In this work we do not study this numerical approximation but refer a reader to \cite{jabir2019mean} where this has been analysed for the deterministic control problem with gradient flow approximated by Euler scheme and usual interacting particle system.
+We refer the reader to~\cite{chassagneux2019weak,szpruch2019antithetic,delarue2021uniform} for recent progress on particle approximations for related McKean--Vlasov SDEs.

-This paper is organised as follow: in Section~\ref{sec assumptions and results} we state the assumptions and main results without presenting proofs.
+This paper is organised as follow: in Section~\ref{sec assumptions and results} we state the assumptions and announce the main results proved in this paper.
 Section~\ref{sec proof of opt cond} is devoted to the proof of Pontryagin optimality condition in the setting of this paper.
 In Section~\ref{sec ex uniq and conve} we prove that the gradient flow system has unique solution and converges to invariant measure.
-In Section~\ref{sec application} we show how the assumptions of Section~\ref{sec assumptions and results} apply to specific control problem and we present some examples.
-Finally Appendix~\ref{sec appendix meas der} collects a few results about measure derivatives that are used throughout the paper.